aridjayarecipes/cutesrecipes.web.app/content/post/1720-simple-way-to-prepare-super-quick-homemade-blueberry-candied-yams-with-almonds.md

 Hello everybody, it is Jim, welcome to our recipe site.
 Today, I will show you a way to make a special dish, blueberry candied yams with almonds.
 One of my favorites food recipes.
 For mine, I will make it a little bit tasty.
 This will be really delicious.

 Drain and then pour candied yams into casserole dish.
 Here is how you cook it.
 Baked candied yams are probably one of the most well-known and well-loved yam recipes.
-Then, toss them in the blender with almond milk and honey and blend until it&#39;s smooth.
+Then, toss them in the blender with almond milk and honey and blend until it's smooth.

 Blueberry candied yams with almonds is one of the most popular of recent trending meals in the world.
 It's enjoyed by millions every day.
 It is easy, it is quick, it tastes delicious.
 They're nice and they look fantastic.
 Blueberry candied yams with almonds is something which I have loved my whole life.